There is no perfect answer for “Where should I be to judge the screen and sound system?”

 But it still doesn’t easily put you in the same row consistently, or make it easy to tell another person who is trying to do the same thing as you.

 There is another method that technicians use for the measurement point.
 They say ‘two-thirds back’.
 This means that they will divide the length of the auditorium by 3, then multiply by 2, and place their equipment there.

-But who really knows the length of the auditoriums?
+Because who really knows the length of the auditoriums?

 One way to figure out the length is to count the ceiling tiles of the auditorium.
 Count them, divide by 3 to get the 1/3rd amount, and count them again from the back wall until you reach the 1/3rd amount.
 Find the closest convenient row, walk to the middle, get comfortable.
 You are 2/3rds back!

 In the example here, we look up and count – there are 12, almost 13, tiles from front to back.
 If we divide by 3 we get 4-plus a little.
 We go to the back, count forward 4 plus a little.
 Look down and choose the most convenient row to sit in.
 Walk to the center seat.

 Oh, and where is the center seat?
 Look up to see the port window that the projector shines though.
-That will be the center of the screen.
+That will almost always be the center of the screen.
 If the screen isn’t in the center of the room – for example, if there is an exit door on one side of the front wall – the center of the room for the sound system will be a couple of feet to one side of the port window.
 But it really won’t make a difference for these simple tests.

 Here is the most important part: Have fun.
 Notice a little more each day.
-You represent the customer, you represent the movie makers, you represent the cinema owner’s responsibility to give the best presentation possible.
+You represent the customer, you represent the movie makers, you represent the cinema owner’s desire and responsibility to give the best presentation possible.
 Be proud of that.